What is OAuth?

 How OAuth Works

 OAuth is about authorization and not authentication—and yes, there is a difference.
 Authentication is proving your identity so that you can gain entry to an application or system.
 Authorization is asking for and receiving permission to access specific data, features, or areas of that application or system.

-OAuth has nothing to do with authentication.
-The "auth" part of its name stands for authorization, not authentication.
-OAuth does not pass credentials between users and service providers and instead only authorizes secure access in the form of temporary tokens.
+The "auth" part of "OAuth" stands for authorization, not authentication.
+It does not pass credentials between users and service providers and instead only authorizes secure access in the form of temporary tokens.